Skip to main content

 Retaining The Primary IPs of Your Subdomain

 If your site has been active for a while, you likely have established file flows with customers and other businesses.
-Requiring those partners to use new, dedicated IP addresses might not be practical because many companies find it hard to update their firewall or network settings without causing problems.
-It is possible to use a custom domain for rebranding, yet still retain your site's current IP addresses.
+Requiring those partners to use new, dedicated IP addresses is often impractical, because many companies find it hard to update their firewall or network settings.
+You can use a custom domain for rebranding and still retain your site's current IP addresses.

 First, obtain an SSL certificate from a trusted certificate authority.